-Head, or designee, shall furnish the employee with an written reprimand notification setting forth the reason(s).

-(2) A copy of the written reprimand notification, signed by the Department Director and the employee, shall be permanently placed in the employee's personnel file.
+- (1) The Department Director or designee may reprimand an employee.
+The Department Director, or designee, shall furnish the employee with a written reprimand notification setting forth the reason(s). - (2) A copy of the written reprimand notification, signed by the Department Director and the employee, shall be permanently placed in the employee's personnel file.
 If the employee refuses to sign the form the City Manager, or designee, will so state.